JacekDziuba/JDBC/README.md

-# JDBC
+# JDBC (under construction) JavaFX under way

-Another project with learnprogramming.academy
+Another project with learnprogramming.academy.
+Using JDBC to connect to a database and perform queries and transactions.

 - SQLite